The beast of e-cig addiction, staying (slightly) basic, and IVs of alcohol—for science!

 Pine martins kind of look like a combination of a cat and a fox.
 They are mustelids, which means they’re in the same family as otters and weasels, and they’ve been just about hunted to extinction in the UK—although conservationists are hoping they can recover if they breed in an undisclosed location in the Forest of Dean.
 As Kat points out, Brexit will likely ruin this effort.
 These creatures are omnivorous, and they like their space—each requires about half a square mile of woodland to call their own.

 Again, if you like “animal of the issue,” you must sign up for Kat’s newsletter.
 You can do so here.

 Honeycrisp apples are the third most profitable invention from the University of Minnesota, behind a vaccine for pigs and an HIV drug (h/t Walt Hickey at Numlock News).
 Coroners are the last first responders.
 China is breeding giant pigs to overcome their pork shortage.
 Zebra stripes help keep flies away, which researchers confirmed by painting stripes on cows.
 Light could be the new treatment for carbon monoxide poisoning we’ve all been waiting for (hopefully not literally).
 Ferrel hogs are the fastest reproducing large mammal.
 About 8% of our genome isn’t ours.
 Sometimes, being petty is a damn treat.

 That’s all for now.
 Stay curious, friend! <3

-If you love Scrap Facts, consider sending it to a friend.
-Send your feedback and scrap facts to email@example.com to be featured in future editions.
+If you love Scrap Facts, consider hitting the “like” button at the bottom of this page, or sending it to a friend.
+You can also send your own scrap facts to email@example.com to be featured in future editions.
 Wanna keep in touch outside of this newsletter?
 Follow me on Twitter and Instagram.